mtw/mtw.github.io/Pelican/content/blog/2014-06-12-memory-efficient-RNA-energy-landscape-exploration.rst

 .. role:: doi(link)
   :class: doi

-Discrete energy landscapes provide a valuable means for analyzing non-equilibrium properties of biopolymers.
-RNA folding dynamics, for example, can be described by a continuous-time Markov process at the level of local minima, their corresponding basins of attraction and saddle points connecting them.
+The dynamic process of RNA folding can be modeled as a continuous-time Markov process, focusing on local minima, their associated basins of attraction, and the saddle points that connect them.

-A connected set of structures, often denoted *state space* is required for energy landscape construction.
-While complete suboptimal folding of RNA is practically impossible for chain lengths above 100nt, alternative strategies to enumerate the lower part of the energy landscape emerged over the last years.

-We have recently extended previous work on global flooding by a local flooding approach that minimizes memory consumption and published the method in *Bioinformatics*.

-.. button-primary:: {static}/files/papers/Mann-2014.pdf

-    Download PDF
+To construct an energy landscape, a connected set of RNA structures, commonly referred to as the state space, is required, along with a neighborhood relation between these states and an assigned energy or fitness value.
+Although obtaining the complete suboptimal folding for RNA sequences longer than 100 nucleotides is computationally impractical, various strategies have been developed to explore the lower-energy portion of the landscape.

+In this work, we introduce a local variant of our previous global flooding approach to energy landscapes.
+This localized flooding technique significantly reduces memory usage, allowing for the analysis of energy landscapes for longer RNA sequences.

 .. frame:: Abstract